Help Search

 2.2.
 Database

 Passbolt Digital Ocean comes with a preinstalled mariadb database.
 The credentials for this database are randomly generated on the first boot and the webinstaller autofills those credentials for you.
-The autogenerated database credentials will be available for later use by administrators in /etc/passbolt/passbolt.php file.

 If you decide to use the autogenerated credentials you can click the “Next” button and move to the next step on this tutorial.

-Optional: in case you do not want to use the autogenerated mariadb credentials you could connect through ssh to your instance and use the mariadb root credentials to create a new user, password and database for passbolt to use:
+Optional: In case you do not want to use the autogenerated mariadb credentials you could connect through ssh to your instance and use the mariadb root credentials to create a new user, password and database for passbolt to use:

-ssh [email protected]<your_domain|instance_ip>
+ssh admin@your_domain|instance_ip

 You can find the root database credentials in /root/.mysql_credentials file: